 Luxme Hariharan, MD

-Luxme Hariharan is a Pediatric Ophthalmologist who completed her Medical Degree at the University of Wisconsin and her MPH at Johns Hopkins Bloomberg School of Public Health.
-She has completed a number of fellowships in Pediatric Ophthalmology and her goal is to advocate for children worldwide and to create effective programs & policies to help prevent avoidable causes of childhood blindness both locally and abroad.
+Luxme Hariharan is a pediatric ophthalmologist who completed her medical degree at the University of Wisconsin and her MPH at Johns Hopkins Bloomberg School of Public Health.
+She has completed a number of fellowships in pediatric ophthalmology and her goal is to advocate for children worldwide and to create effective programs and policies to help prevent avoidable causes of childhood blindness both locally and abroad.

 Richard Langer, JD